1. What does this tool do

 Example

 Start with "Central Idea" as the root.
 Add children "Topic A" and "Topic B".
 Add a child "Detail 1" under "Topic A".
-The map shows a simple tree: Central Idea → Topic A → Detail 1, and Central Idea → Topic B.
+The map shows: Central Idea → Topic A → Detail 1, and Central Idea → Topic B.

 - Node limit — Very large mind maps (hundreds of nodes) may slow layout and rendering.